 - Communicate by keeping those both directly and indirectly involved in the task informed about work plans or activities which may affect them,

 - Establish the weight and characteristics of the load to be moved,

-- Apply mathematical techniques and formula related to calculating sling angles, rated forces and the weight/centre of gravity of the load,
+- Apply mathematical techniques and formula related to calculating sling angles, rated forces and the weight and centre of gravity of the load,

 - Determine resource and technical requirements to achieve objectives, and contribute to the organisation of work activities,

-- Determine from given information the most appropriate method to move the load and select the appropriate tools, lifting/moving equipment and accessories to enable this,
+- Determine from given information the most appropriate method to move the load and select the appropriate tools, lifting and moving equipment and accessories to enable this,

 - Safely use tools, equipment and accessories to complete their allotted task,